joyceliaoo/RPG_period06_team10/README.md

 	3. Mage: low hp, high attack
 - Monster
  The user encounters Monsters with different frequencies, depending on the level of difficulty they have selected at the beginning of the game.
-	1. Giant
+	1. Giant: high hp, high strength, low defense
-	2. Spiders
+	2. Spiders: low hp, high defense
-	3. Zombies
+	3. Zombies: high hp, low attack damage